Geomates/KandilliEarthquakeNotifier/Readme.md

 -  Creating an issue on Issues page for new ideas
 -  Help for documentation
 -  Promote the project's website or [Telegram channel](https://t.me/kandillisondepremler) to your friend to reach more people

+## How to Support

+You can support via [buying coffe to developer](https://www.buymeacoffee.com/mete)